- Reasons to form a microboard

 Wisconsin Microboards Association

 - Forming a Microboard, Tennessee Association of Microboards and Cooperatives, Inc. (2018)

 - Microboards and Microboard Association Design, Development and Implementation” Community Works.David and Faye Wetherow.
 (2004)

 Disclaimer: This tip sheet is for information only.
 It cannot guarantee funding.
 Iowa Compass makes regular updates to give current and accurate information.
 We cannot be held liable for any outdated or incorrect information.

-Developed by Iowa Compass with help from Vicki Niswander.
+Developed by Iowa Compass with help from Executive Director of IAMC, Vicki Niswander.
 Last Update: March 13, 2019